Ecocraft-2022/GigaBlockIncorporated/README.md

 ![apiToken](./photos/apiToken.png)
  <br/>
-  width and hight of the map, if they are wrong coordinates wil be calculated wrong thus breaking pollution system and without api token data will not be fetched from api.
+  width and height of the map, if they are wrong coordinates will be calculated wrong, thus breaking pollution system and without API token data will not be fetched from API.
   <br/>

    Next values that can be chnged are *pollution boundaries* and *acid rain damage* those values are optional and set do default vales.
 <br/>

 ![pollutionValues](./photos/pollution-config.png)